-- (2A) An approval of the taking of an action or a class of actions in accordance with an endorsed policy, plan or program may specify the person or persons who may take the action or an action in the class of actions. - (3) The Minister must: - (a) give a copy of the approval to the person responsible for the adoption or implementation of the endorsed policy, plan or program; and - (b) provide a copy of the approval to a person who asks for it (either at no charge or for a reasonable charge determined by the Minister). - (4) However, the Minister must not provide under subsection (3) a copy of so much of the approval as: - (a) is an exempt document under the Freedom of Information Act 1982 on the grounds of commercial confidence; or - (b) the Minister believes it is in the national interest not to provide.
+- (2A) An approval of the taking of an action or a class of actions in accordance with an endorsed policy, plan or program may specify the person or persons who may take the action or an action in the class of actions. - (3) The Minister must: - (a) give a copy of the approval to the person responsible for the adoption or implementation of the endorsed policy, plan or program; and - (b) provide a copy of the approval to a person who asks for it (either at no charge or for a reasonable charge determined by the Minister). - (4) However, the Minister must not provide under subsection (3) a copy of so much of the approval as: - (a) is: - (i) an exempt document under section 47 of the Freedom of Information Act 1982 (trade secrets); or - (ii) a conditionally exempt document under section 47G of that Act (business documents) to which access would, on balance, be contrary to the public interest for the purposes of subsection 11A(5) of that Act; or - (b) the Minister believes it is in the national interest not to provide.